timotheetacca/CDataframe_tacca_tran/README.md

 ‎

-We decided to separate the project into branches.
 The `main` branch contains the most advanced version, while the `part_one` branch uses a CDataframe prototype accepting only int values

 ## Download

 ### Git clone
 You have 2 options to install our project.
-You can install the core project using git clone :
+You can install the most advanced project using git clone :

 ```
 git clone https://github.com/timotheetacca/CDataframe_tacca_tran.git
 ```
-Or git clone the `graphic_interface` branch :
+Or git clone the `part_one` branch :
 ```
 git clone -b part_one https://github.com/timotheetacca/CDataframe_tacca_tran.git
 ```